top of page

 Tips for Landlords

-1. Set Clear Policies: Outline pet deposit terms in the lease agreement.
+1. Set Clear Policies: Outline pet deposit terms and pet policy in the lease agreement.

-2. Inspect Regularly: Conduct periodic property inspections to ensure there are no unresolved issues.
+2. Conduct Regular Rental Inspections: Perform periodic property inspections to ensure there are no unresolved issues.

 3. Follow Local Laws: Ensure all terms comply with state and local regulations.